PostHog/posthog/README.md

 * Then create your branch `git checkout -b %your_branch_name%` call your branch something that represents what you're planning to do
 * When you're finished add your changes `git add .`
 * And commit with a message `git commit -m "%your feature description%" `
 * When pushing to github make sure you push your branch name and not master!
-Use `git push origin %your_branch_name%'
+Use `git push origin %your_branch_name%`